News media

 One of Britain's most influential reviewers of books, films and music

 Flattering but I mostly review music.
 My book reviews are limited and at the time of the interview were confined to non-fiction material.
-I've since reviewed one novel and will review more eventually.
+I've since reviewed two novels and will review more eventually.
 I've never reviewed any films, nor will I because they don't interest me sufficiently.
 I'm a firm believer that people should stick to reviewing what they know about.
 You probably know more about films than I do.
 The nearest I get is books or music related to films, which means I know a bit about actors and actresses who have also recorded some music.

 A former IT executive